bbauska/UofM-AdvStyling/README.md

 This is a fairly technical document and is not required reading for the course.

 # Week 1-01.
-Introduction to Responsive Design {#week-1-01.-introduction-to-responsive-design .unnumbered}
+Introduction to Responsive Design

 ![The BASICS of Responsive Design.](./images/image005.jpg){width="4.0in"